zhangshuibai/Path-Planning/README.md

 ## Overview

-P2 sampling is a diffusion-based sampling method that starts from a fully masked sequence and progressively unmasks tokens based on model confidence.
+P2 sampling is a drop-in masked diffusion model sampler.

-Key advantages of P2 sampling:
+Key advantages of P2:
-- Simple implementation
+- Simple implementation.
+The core code is less than 100 LOC.
-- Controllable generation process through various parameters
+-  Modular Components for plug-and-play experimentation.
 - Applicable to various sequence domains (protein, text, etc.)

 ## Installation